Opentrons/opentrons/robot-server/tests/integration/persistence_snapshots/README.md

 Each protocol has one completed analysis and one successful run. multipleTipracksWithTC.json also has one failed run from a mismatched pipette error.

+### v6.1.0

+This snapshot comes from v6.1.0 on a real non-refresh robot.
+The robot was restarted following the successful execution of both protocols.

+The 2 protocols are to provide basic coverage of a python and json protocol.
+Each protocol has 1 successful analysis and run.

 ### v6.2.0

 This snapshot comes from v6.2.0 on a real non-refresh robot.
-The robot was power cycled following the successful execution of both protocols.
+The robot was restarted following the successful execution of both protocols.

-The 2 protocols are to provide basic coverage of a python and json protocols.
+The 2 protocols are to provide basic coverage of a python and json protocol.
 Each protocol has 1 successful analysis and run.

-A broader set of protocols and protocol status is forthcoming.
+**NOTE** This db will cause a downgrade migration issue if loaded on a robot with 6.1

 ### corrupt